dti-cognaio/cognaio-cloud-extract-helm/ReadMe.md

 > Change from version 2.2.0 to 2.2.1 | new provide string instead of array

 ### OpenID
-Instead of retrieving an one time password (otp) via eMail you can connect an openID provider.
-Supported providers are Azure Entra ID, Google and Github.
+Instead of retrieving an one time password (otp) via eMail you can connect an OpenID provider.
+Supported providers are Azure Entra ID, Google and GitHub.
 To set up the corresponding OpenID providers, please consult the relevant provider documentation.
 | Name                                                                                  | Description                                               | Default                                              |
 |:--------------------------------------------------------------------------------------|:----------------------------------------------------------|:-----------------------------------------------------|